Elga Sesemann

 Elga Sesemann (March 28, 1922 – January 21, 2007) was a Finnish post-war neo-romantic painter.
 She was an expressionist whose themes often included melancholy, depression, anxiety, and loneliness.

 Biography

 Sesemann was born on March 28, 1922, in Viipuri (Vyborg) on the Karelian Isthmus.
-Sesemann's family is of German origin and grew up speaking German and Russian.
+Sesemann's family is of German origin and she grew up speaking German and Russian.
 Additionally she learned Finnish in school.
+She grew up in Tienhaara, located about six kilometers by train from the urban centre of Viipuri where she went to school.
+Her father managed a linseed oil factory in Tienhaara.
 In 1939 Sesemann was evacuated to Helsinki.
-In 1941 Sesemann enrolled in the Finnish art academy and current art museum Ateneum.
+In 1941 she enrolled in the Finnish art academy and current art museum Ateneum.
 From 1943 to 1944 she enrolled in and studied at the Free Painting School.
 Sesemann had her first solo exhibition, including 52 works, on March 17, 1945, at Taidesalonki, 28 Unioninkatu, Helsinki.
 In July, 1945 Sesemann married fellow artist Seppo Näätänen.
 The couple lived in Ruovesi, from 1947 till Näätänen's death in 1964.
 She continued to live in Ruovesi thereafter but stayed in Helsinki during the winter months.